bibanon/android-development-codex/Devices/Other-Devices/PTTKiller.md

     // Moves the "ptt" folder to beat PTT rename("/documents/ptt", "/exammode/usr/ptt");

 Oddly, functions in libraries don't work, whether PTTCopier is used or not.
-The first library will have functions working normally, but after that one is closed, no other library will have usable functions.
+The first library opened will have functions working normally, but after that one is closed, no other library will have usable functions.
 However, all other programs and documents are unaffected.

 ### Extending